Paul-Reed/node-red-contrib-simpletime/README.md

 In addition to any existing payloads, a number of additional payloads will be added, which can be utilised later in the flow.

-By default, all the additional properties will be added to the message but this can be configured in the node confiuration using checkboxes.
+By default, all the additional properties will be added to the message but this can be altered in the node configuration, using checkboxes

 ### Details